Table of content

 Most common points used in knee pain acupuncture

-ST36, ST35, SP10, EX-LE5, EX-LE2 are the most commonly used points in treating knee pain.
-However, there are many points as shown in the image below.
+ST36, ST35, SP10, EX-LE5, EX-LE2 are the most commonly used points in knee pain treatment.
+However, there are many points, as shown in the image below.

 Dry needling vs acupuncture

 Dry needling uses the same type of needle but doesn’t focus on ‘acupoints’ or energy meridians like acupuncture.
-It works instead on releasing myofascial trigger points to get a release of muscle tension and increased circulation.
+Instead of releasing myofascial trigger points, it releases muscle tension and increases circulation.

 Risks and side effects

 The most common side effects of acupuncture are tenderness or soreness at the needle insertion sites, bruising, or slight bleeding.
-Dizziness, fainting, increased pain and nausea are some of the negative effects but are much less frequent.
+In addition, dizziness, fainting, increased pain and nausea are adverse effects but are much less frequent.

 You should tell your acupuncturist if:

-- You take blood thinning medications or have a bleeding disorder (acupuncture increases blood flow so could make you bleed).
+- You take blood-thinning medications or have a bleeding disorder (acupuncture increases blood flow, so it could make you bleed).

-- You’re pregnant or trying to become pregnant (certain points can stimulate labor).
+- You’re pregnant or trying to become pregnant (specific points can stimulate labor).